WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/authorities-vs-peers--pain-points-in-security.md

 **Trust revocation is difficult.** The trust offered by CAs and PGP is too often de facto irrevocable.
 CAs theoretically can invalidate certificates, but most historically respond poorly to such requests.
 Revoking a PGP certificate across a web of trust can be even more problematic.
 	    Pain Points: lack of support when things go bad (administrators)

 **Privacy is weak.** Generally, CAs and peer-to-peer services alike give out too much information.
-For CAs, this is a general problem of bundling too many different services together.
+For CAs, this is a general problem of validation services bundling too many different information together — not all of which is necessary in all situations.
+This means that casual use of certificates can expose excessive information.
 However, domain registries are even worse: they require users to pay additional fees to keep their private information private.
 Similarly, in PGP the very act of key signing reveals information about social networks.
 If you care about privacy, then both systems have issues.

         Pain Points: information exposure (users)